arnolanglade/arnolanglade.github.io/site/collections/_posts/2023-11-13-open-close-principle.md

 >
 > [Wikipedia](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle)

 The first time I read the definition of this principle, I understood that I should not have to modify my code to add additional behavior.
-This part of the definition “open for extension”was a bit confusing.
+This part of the definition “open for extension” was a bit confusing.
 What did it mean?
 Does it refer to OOP inheritance?
 No, it doesn't refer to OOP inheritance.
 I have written a blog post about OOP inheritance.
 It explains why extending a class to change its behavior may seem simple, but is it a good idea.
 It introduces a lot of coupling in your codebase and between your team.

 Before digging into the principle, let's consider a scenario to illustrate the following example: a class called 'DiscountCalculator' is in charge of calculating discounts based on the products in the basket.
 We apply a 20% discount to products with the category 'sport,' a 50% discount to products with the category 'home,' and a 10% discount to products with the category 'food.